woolfepr/Printer-Kitten/Assembly Instructions/Assembling Parts/README.md

 ![Assembly Picture](./Raw Assembly Pictures/PKA_5.JPG)

-##X End Stop
+## X End Stop

-Use the other one of the two shorter end stop wires.
+Upper back right corner you just prepared

+Shorter end stop wire (mini rambo box)

 ![Assembly Picture](./Raw Assembly Pictures/PKA_6.JPG)

-Feed through this hole as shown.
+Feed the end stop sensor through this hole as shown.

 ![Assembly Picture](./Raw Assembly Pictures/PKA_7.JPG)

-Orient the sensor so the smaller flat side (with text) is not against the plastic.
+Orient the sensor so the smaller flat side (with text) is **not** against the plastic.

 ![Assembly Picture](./Raw Assembly Pictures/PKA_8.JPG)

 Push the sensor down until it is in the pocket.
 Use a drop of medium or thick viscosity super glue to glue the sensor in the pocket (recommended).

-##Bearings
+## Bearings

+Upper back right corner you just prepared

 2 R188 bearings (larger bearing in bag 15)

-End stop assembly you just prepared

 ![Assembly Picture](./Raw Assembly Pictures/PKA_9.JPG)

 Install bearings into the larger holes.
 Ensure bearings are fully seated.
+It can be helpful to press the bearings in with the back of a screwdriver.

 ![Assembly Picture](./Raw Assembly Pictures/PKA_10.JPG)

-##Frame Bolts
+## Frame Bolts

+Upper back right corner you just prepared

 5 M3x8 socket head cap screws (bag 1)

 5 M3 square nuts (bag 11)

-End stop assembly you just prepared

 ![Assembly Picture](./Raw Assembly Pictures/PKA_11.JPG)

-Place screws in holes as shown and thread nuts onto them.
+Place 5 screws in holes as shown and thread nuts onto them.

 ![Assembly Picture](./Raw Assembly Pictures/PKA_12.JPG)

-##Attach to Frame
+## Attach to Frame

+Upper back right corner you just prepared

 Longer extrusion

-End stop assembly you just prepared

 ![Assembly Picture](./Raw Assembly Pictures/PKA_13.JPG)